 We used some of the extra clips to add a string of white Christmas lights to the Fort Magic fort as we did last time.
 Just because they make everything more magical.

-- A Build A Fort Kit for Kids (Opening the package and building a submarine and a pretend store)
+- A Build A Fort Kit for Kids (Opening the package and building a submarine and a pretend play store)

 - A DIY Backyard Playhouse